fitabigail/Lamborghini-Deals/README.md

 <li>PORT 8000</li></ol>
 <li>Django (Framework)</li>
 <ol>
 <li>Go to Deploy in the nav bar.
-In Deploment Method, select GitHub/Connect to GitHub.</li>
+In Deployment Method, select GitHub/Connect to GitHub.</li>
-<li>In Connect to GitHub, write the repository name and click in search.</li>
+<li>In Connect to GitHub, write the repository name and click on search.</li>
-<li>Once the route for the repo appears under the search, click in "Connect" button.</li>
+<li>Once the route for the repo appears under the search, click on the "Connect" button.</li>
 <li>The deployment can be Manual or Automatic, select the one of your preference.
 Automatic has the advantage of updating your deployed site as you push the commit in GitHub.</li>
 <li>Verify that "Branch to deploy" is master/main.</li>
 <li>Click Deploy.</li>